A Class of Rearrangement Groups that are not Invariably Generated: Rearrangement Groups

 \phantomsection A replacement system is said to be \textbf{expanding} if: \begin{itemize} \item neither the base graph nor any replacement graph contains isolated vertices; \item in each replacement graph, the initial and terminal vertices are not connected by an edge; \item each replacement graph has at least three vertices and two edges. \end{itemize}

 Consider the \textbf{full expansion sequence}, which is the sequence of graphs obtained by replacing, at each step, every edge with the appropriate replacement graph, starting from the base graph.

 Whenever a replacement system is expanding, we can define its \textbf{limit space}, which is essentially the limit of the full expansion sequence.
 Continuing with our example, the Airplane limit space is depicted in \cref{FIG A limit space}.
 Limit spaces have nice topological properties, such as being compact and metrizable (Theorem 1.25 of \cite{belk2016rearrangement}).
+Note that then there is no concern over the choice of metric (see Notes 1.30 (1) of \cite{belk2016rearrangement}).